 Join the Tempe History Museum for the Legend City Exhibit Opening starting at 5:30 p.m. on Fri., November 6.
 This family-friendly event will give you a taste of the fun that was Legend City and will include music, carnival games, food trucks, circus performers and more.
 A ribbon cutting ceremony and introduction of special guests kicks off the exhibition at 6 p.m.
 Admission is free.

 The entire changing exhibition space at the Tempe History Museum will be dedicated to telling the story of Arizona's very own theme park, Legend City, from Nov.
 6, 2015 - Oct.
 2, 2016.

 It’s the museum’s privilege to display information and hundreds of pieces of memorabilia and photos including portions of actual amusement rides, staff costumes, concert tickets and more.
 Take a walk on the wild side in a re-creation of the Legend City Dutchman's Shack- the park's famous tilt house, or stare into the eyes of Kurley Q, the ventriloquist dummy used by Legend City performer and Miss America 1965, Vonda Kay Van Dyke.

-More than 2,500 square feet of exhibition space in the Tempe History Museum and 25 concerts, lectures and gallery openings will tell the story of music in Tempe from Nov.
-14, 2014 -Oct.
-4, 2015.
 Tempe History Museum is located at 809 E. Southern Ave., next to the Tempe Public Library.
-Like us on Facebook for historic photos, stories and last minute event information.
+Like us on Facebook for historic photos, stories and event updates.

 Elvis “The Cat” Del Monte